mGarciaNieto/FSJS_Project-5_Public-API-Requests/README.md

 - h1 color has been modified
 - h1 font-size changes depending on media query
 - suttle animation has been added to cards when page loads
+## CSS file
+- keyframes fadeIn added to incorporate to employee cards with javascript
+- box-shadow added to employee cards

 > Ready for marking...